 One of the zeroes will be blinking.
-Use the $^{\land} \mathbf{v}$ arrow keys to change the blinking digit to the correct value.
-Use the $^{\lt} \mathbf{v}$ arrow keys to select the next digit to change and again use the $^{\land} \mathbf{v}$ keys to change the value.
+Use the ^ v arrow keys to change the blinking digit to the correct value.
+Use the < > arrow keys to select the next digit to change and again use the $\land v$ keys to change the value.
 Repeat until the correct code is entered.
-Press the ENTER key to accept Listed below are the boiler settings that can be programmed into the code entered.
+Press the ENTER key to accept the code entered.
 If the code is correct, the readout will change to the appropriate screen.
 If the programming code is not accepted, the readout will continue to display as shown above.

 ENTER is also used to enable a function for editing.
 After the user navigates to the desired function, the user holds down ENTER for one second.
 When ENTER is released, the function value will begin to blink.
-The function can now be changed using the ^ v keys.
+The function can now be changed using the $\wedge \mathbf{v}$ keys.
 After the new value is displayed, the user then presses ENTER for 1 second to lock the new value of the function.
 The value will then stop blinking.